WCGA/knowledge-base/docs/technology/technology.rst

 	2. On the Administration page, click Add, and select Register resource on the network
 	3. Add the Host URL for the WAF or Catalog (CSW).
 It's good practice to use the Test button to confirm that the URL works
 	4. Add a Title -- This is what will show up in the Sources list of the WCODP, so make sure it is clear and user-friendly.
 	5. If you are harvesting from a catalog, you need to select the Profile.
-There are two custom profiles for WCODP: TODD -- may need more details here about which one to select and when...
+There are three custom profiles for WCODP depending on the type of CSW being harvested:
-		* WCGA RDF ESRI Geoportal (GPT)
+		* ESRI Geoportal (GPT)
-		* WCGA RDF GeoNetwork APISO
+		* GeoNetwork APISO
+		* PyCSW Custom
 	6. You can leave all the other information as-is.
 Create and Close.

 After you register the resource for the first time, you must approve and synchronize the resource.